pykeen/pykeen/docs/source/cli_inference.rst

 These files are created automatically created when an experiment is configured through the CLI.

-The vlue for the argument  **-d** is the directory containing the data for which inference should be applied, and it needs to contain following files:
+The value for the argument **-d** is the directory containing the data for which inference should be applied, and it needs to contain following files:

 * entities.tsv
 * relations.tsv